-- Epithelial tissue – These tissues have free surface and are compactly arranged with very little intercellular matrix.
+Epithelial tissue – These tissues have free surface and are compactly arranged with the very little intercellular matrix.
 There are two types of epithelial tissues:

-- Compound epithelium – consists of two or more layers and protects the skin
+- Compound epithelium – It consists of two or more layers and protects the skin.

-- Connective tissue – They link and support other tissues/organs of the body.
+Connective tissue – They are the group of tissues, which functions by linking and supporting other tissues and organs of the body.
 Thes include soft connective tissue, cartilage, bone, adipose and blood.
 These fibres provide strength, elasticity and flexibility to the tissues.
-These tissues can furthermore be classified into – loose connective tissue(Aerolar and adipose tissues), dense connective tissue and specialized connective tissue
+These tissues can furthermore be classified into – loose connective tissue(Aerolar and adipose tissues), dense connective tissue and specialized connective tissue.

-- Muscular tissue – muscles consist of many long, cylindrical fibres arranged in parallel arrays which are composed of numerous fine fibrils known as myofibrils.
+Muscular tissue – Muscles consist of several long and tube-shaped fibres, which are arranged in parallel arrays.
+These tissues are composed of numerous fine fibrils known as myofibrils.
 They bring about the movements of the body.
 These are of three types –

-- Skeletal – closely attached to the skeletal bones.
-Striated muscle fibres are bundled together
+- Skeletal muscles – They are muscle fibres, which are bundled together and closely attached to the skeletal bones.

-- Smooth – they taper at both ends and do not show striations.
-The cell junctions hold them together and are bundled in a connective tissue sheath.
+- Smooth muscles- They are involuntary muscle, consists of narrow spindle-shaped cells with a single and centrally located nucleus.
+They are narrow at both ends and do not show striations.
+The cell terminals hold them together and are bundled in a connective tissue sheath.
 They line the internal organs such as blood vessels, intestine, stomach and the intestine.
-They are involuntary in nature

-- Cardiac muscles – it is a contractile tissue found in the heart.
-The cell junctions fuse the plasma membrane of these cells and make them stick together
+- Cardiac muscles – They are involuntary muscle and contractile tissue found in the heart.
+The cell terminals fuse the plasma membrane of these cells and make them stick together.

 - They have a long cylindrical body and the body is divided into more than a hundred short segments known as metameres